Mirror Neutron Stars: Results

-{\bf \emph{Properties of Mirror Neutron stars} -- } We find generically that the mass and radius of mirror neutron stars are smaller than their SM cousins, shown in Fig.~\ref{fig:MRplotfront}; while $f/v = 2$ is ruled out, it demonstrates the continuous rescaling of the SM curve.
+We find generically that the mass and radius of mirror neutron stars are smaller than their SM cousins, in Fig.~\ref{fig:MRplotfront}.
 This shift to lower masses and radii occurs because increased quark masses (and confinement scales) scale the pressure and energy density with $\left(\Lambda^\prime_{QCD}\right)^4$, which can also be understood from simple scaling arguments~\cite{Reisenegger:2015crq}.
 The minimum neutron star mass (the Chandrasekhar limit), the maximum mass, and the radius all scale with the nucleon mass as $\sim 1/m_n^2$.
-Remarkably, we find that the mirror neutron star mass-radius curves can be closely reproduced by rescaling both mass and radius in the SM mass-radius curve by $(m_{n'}/m_n)^{-1.9} \approx (\Lambda'_\mathrm{QCD}/\Lambda_\mathrm{QCD})^{-1.9}$.
-This close agreement to the naive scaling expectation implies that our results are robust to details of the hidden sector and depend mostly on the mirror confinement scale.
+Remarkably, mirror neutron star mass-radius curves can be closely reproduced by rescaling both mass and radius in the SM mass-radius curve by $(m_{n'}/m_n)^{-1.9} \approx (\Lambda'_\mathrm{QCD}/\Lambda_\mathrm{QCD})^{-2.38}$.
+This close agreement to the naive scaling expectation implies that our results are robust to details of the hidden sector and depend mostly on the mirror confinement scale \cite{Narain:2006kx}.

-We therefore conclude that mirror neutron stars are (electromagnetically) dark objects that have masses between $(0.5,1.3) M_\odot$ and radii between $(4,7) \, {\rm{km}}$ for $f/v \sim 3 - 7$.
-The smaller maximum mass of mirror neutron stars is not in conflict with the maximum mass observed with binary pulsars, since the properties and existence of SM neutron stars are not affected by the mirror matter hypothesis, and mirror neutron stars are invisible to electromagnetic observations.
+We conclude that mirror neutron stars are (electromagnetically) dark objects that have masses between $(0.5,1.3) M_\odot$ and radii between $(4,7) \, {\rm{km}}$ for $f/v \sim 3 - 7$.
+The smaller maximum mass of mirror neutron stars is not in conflict with binary pulsar observations, because mirror neutron stars are invisible to electromagnetic observations.
 This mass range is potentially the same as primordial black holes, except that mirror neutron stars have a non-zero Love number and a larger radius.
 Mirror neutron stars can be distinguished from other black-hole-like compact objects~\cite{Cardoso:2019rvt}, since their compactness never exceeds $C = GM/(c^2 R) \lesssim 0.3$, so their surface is far from their would-be horizons.